apollographql/apollo-client/docs/source/essentials/get-started.md

   <dt>`clientState`: { resolvers?: Object, defaults?: Object, typeDefs?: string | Array<string> }</dt>
   <dd>An object representing your configuration for `apollo-link-state`.
 This is useful if you would like to use the Apollo cache for local state management.
 Learn more in our [quick start](/docs/link/links/state.html#start).</dd>
   <dt>`cacheRedirects`: Object</dt>
-  <dd>An map of functions to redirect a query to another entry in the cache before a request takes place.
+  <dd>A map of functions to redirect a query to another entry in the cache before a request takes place.
 This is useful if you have a list of items and want to use the data from the list query on a detail page where you're querying an individual item.
 More on that [here](../features/performance.html#cache-redirects).</dd>
 </dl>

 <h2 id="next-steps">Next steps</h2>